 Unlike other forms of camouflage, dazzle camouflage works not by concealing but by baffling the eye, making it difficult to estimate a target’s range, speed and direction.
 Realised in monochrome and colour, each ship’s dazzle pattern was unique in order to avoid making classes of ships instantly recognisable to enemy U-boats and aircraft.

 As well as being a moving artwork, visitors who board the Snowdrop can learn more about the history of dazzle and the role that the Mersey Ferries took in the First World War in an on-board display curated by Merseyside Maritime Museum and Tate Liverpool.
 An integrated education programme underpins the project and includes a free digital resource with interactive activities for use in or outside the classroom.
-Share your photos using #DazzleFerry and create your own 3D dazzle artwork with the free Dazzle It app.
+Share your photos using #DazzleFerry and create your own 3D dazzle artwork.

 Sir Peter Blake (b.
 1932) is a leading figure in the development of British pop art and his work is synonymous with the use of imagery from modern culture, including comic books, consumer goods and advertisements.
 Sir Peter Blake has a strong relationship with Liverpool that extends beyond his famous design of The Beatles’s album cover, Sgt.
 Pepper’s Lonely Hearts Club Band in 1967.